malavikakkumar/psets/ProblemSet1.md

 4. `mv subj*.txt Data`: moves all files in current working directory with filenames which match the specified format (i.e., all filenames starting with 'subj' and ending with the .txt extension, where `*` is a wildcard character standing in for any string) to the destination directory (here, specified as Data)
 5. `cd Data`: shifts current working directory to Data (one step below) `rm subj0*.txt`: removes all files in current working directory with filenames which match the specified format (i.e., all filenames starting with 'subj0' and ending with the .txt extension)

+**Answer 4:**
+`ls -dlt */ | tee ClassFileFolders.txt`
+Although there are operators such as `>` and `>>` that redirect standard input into an existing or new file, the utility of `tee` lies in the fact that it can redirect standard input to both standard output and to a specified file.
+Hence, in the above line of code, `ls -dlt */` will list all the subdirectories in the current working directory.
+Here, `-dlt` indicates that only directories need to be listed, in long form and order of last time modified, and `*/` indicates that sub-directors must also be listed.
+`tee ClassFileFolders.txt` stores the output from `ls -dlt */` (since it pipes from the same with the `|` operator) into a new file ClassFileFolders.txt

+** Answer 5 **